AjinJayan/weed_detection/README.md

-inspect_weed_data.ipynb  ---- This notebook visualizes the different pre-processing steps to prepare the training data. weed_detection1.ipynb    ---- This notebook goes in depth into the steps performed to detect and segment objects.
-It provides          visualizations of every step of the pipeline.
+inspect_weed_data.ipynb  ---- This notebook visualizes the different pre-processing steps to prepare the training data.

+weed_detection1.ipynb    ---- This notebook goes in depth into the steps performed to detect and segment objects.
+It provides          v  visualizations of every step of the pipeline.

+trained_weights_Link     ---- drive link to already trained weights